The Magic Of A Little League Baseball Game

-And I suppose, a half century or so later, does it really matter that this little Little League team beat that big Little League team?
+And I suppose, over 50 years later, does it really matter that this little Little League team beat that big Little League team?

 For so many years after that, all through the decades, whenever I would be back in Leota our Little league coach from that year would say 'Hey, remember when we beat Slayton'?

-Oh yes, yessiree, I certainly do remember that game, I remember pitching that game (I could pitch plum good, but I could NOT hit worth a...well, worth a toot!), I remember us winning that game.
+Oh yes, yessiree, I certainly do remember that game, I remember pitching that game (I could pitch plumb good, but I could NOT hit worth a toot.
+Those 3 hits Grandson Ayd got in that first game?
+That was more than I got all year).
+I remember us winning that game.